KrikorALT/AntiAFK/README.md

 # AntiAFK
-antiafk for any ROBLOX game (More updates soon)
+AntiAFK for any ROBLOX game (More updates soon)